DoctorMcKay/node-steam-user/README.md

 ### setSentry(sentry)
 - `sentry` - A Buffer containing the binary sentry file, binary SHA1 hash, or `null` to unset the set sentry

 If you aren't using `dataDirectory` or you just want to provide your own sentry file, you can do it using this method.

+You should call this before calling `logOn`.
 When you log on, `SteamUser` will use this sentry file.

 You can provide either an entire sentryfile (preferred), or a Buffer containing the binary SHA1 hash of your sentryfile (e.g. the output of the `sentry` event in node-steam 0.6.x).